Narrative Therapy

 What Is Narrative Therapy?

 Narrative therapy was created in the 1980s by Michael White and David Epston.
 Their philosophy is that a person’s mistakes don’t define them.
 Rather, these mistakes are growth opportunities in their story.
-Mistakes help you grow and give meaning and purpose to your story.

 This perspective shift helps relieve some of the pressure that mistakes and difficult problems can create.